psi/goruco2013/README.md

+The following directions assume you're on OS X, have installed the [Zevo Community Edition][1] port of ZFS & have MySQL installed via Homebrew.

 1. Make sure you have ZFS.
 On OS X, you can install [Zevo][1].
 2. Create a ZFS filesystem to put your MySQL data on.